 In Figure 5.4, the main effects of increasing air, surface and soil temperatures on the elements of the CO2 budget of the tundra are outlined.
 To reduce complexity, the important temperature-induced effects on the hydrology of the tundra ecosystem are ignored at this point and will be discussed separately.
 Generally, temperature affects directly the rate at which chemical and biological processes take place.
-Both gross photosynthesis $P{gross}$ and the ecosystem respiration $R{eco}$ , which is the sum of plant respiration and soil respiration, represent ecosystem-integrated biochemical processes which were found to be profoundly controlled by temperature at the investigated wet polygonal tundra.
-Although the tundra organisms are cold-adapted, $P{gross}$ and $R{eco}$ take place mostly below their respective temperature optima under the current arctic climate [Oechel, 1976; Tieszen et al., 1980; Flanagan and Bunnell, 1980].
+Both gross photosynthesis P{gross} and the ecosystem respiration R{eco} , which is the sum of plant respiration and soil respiration, represent ecosystem-integrated biochemical processes which were found to be profoundly controlled by temperature at the investigated wet polygonal tundra.
+Although the tundra organisms are cold-adapted, P{gross} and R{eco} take place mostly below their respective temperature optima under the current arctic climate [Oechel, 1976; Tieszen et al., 1980; Flanagan and Bunnell, 1980].
 Thus, an increase of temperature in the tundra ecosystem (air, surface, soil) has great potential to substantially enhance both processes.
-Furthermore, increasing temperatures would exert an especially strong effect on $P{gross}$ and $R{eco}$ through lengthening of the growing season since the activity of plants and microbes is severely constrained under the current arctic climate by the long season of snow coverage and frozen soils.
+Furthermore, increasing temperatures would exert an especially strong effect on P{gross} and R{eco} through lengthening of the growing season since the activity of plants and microbes is severely constrained under the current arctic climate by the long season of snow coverage and frozen soils.

-Figure 5.4 Schematic of the interactions between the elements of the $CO_2$ budget in response to increasing temperatures. - Only the interactions are shown that are directly forced by temperature (air, surface and soil).
+Figure 5.4 Schematic of the interactions between the elements of the CO_2 budget in response to increasing temperatures. - Only the interactions are shown that are directly forced by temperature (air, surface and soil).
 To reduce complexity, the important effects of temperature on the CO2 balance by altering hydrology are not considered.
 Solid arrows indicate enhancement of endpoint by increase of start point; the dotted arrows indicate attenuation of endpoint by increase of start point.
-A coloured version of this figure is given in the digital version of this study which is available at http://www.sub.uni-hamburg.de/opus/.

-Besides the direct effects on $P{gross}$ and $R{eco}$ , increasing temperature would influence these biochemical processes through multiple, indirect pathways (Figure 5.4): Increased photosynthesis would lead to increased plant growth, and increased temperature would support vegetation shifts to more productive plant communities [Chapin et al., 1997, 2005; Epstein et al., 2004].
+Besides the direct effects on P{gross} and R{eco} , increasing temperature would influence these biochemical processes through multiple, indirect pathways (Figure 5.4): Increased photosynthesis would lead to increased plant growth, and increased temperature would support vegetation shifts to more productive plant communities [Chapin et al., 1997, 2005; Epstein et al., 2004].
 Increased plant growth in a more productive plant community would increase the amount and quality of plant litter, which in turn would enhance soil respiration.
 On the other hand, enhanced soil respiration would imply accelerated decomposition and mineralization of soil organic matter, which would raise nutrient availability and in the consequence again photosynthesis and plant growth but also plant respiration.
 Photosynthesis and plant respiration are strongly connected with each other.
 Enhanced photosynthesis by favourable environmental conditions increases inherently also plant respiration, since the gain of produced carbohydrates are allocated, modified and employed for plant growth.
 These processes are powered by the plant respiration.
 The other way round, enhanced plant respiration due to, for example, favourable nutrient supply supports photosynthesis by preventing photosynthesis inhibition due to accumulation of assimilates in the leaves at high irradiance.